VV0nd3rer/travel-diary-server/README.md

 ### How to deploy Docker container
 > To get started with Docker read [Docker guide](https://docs.docker.com/get-started/)
-1. Prepeare your database as described in *step 3* of " How to deploy on your local machine"
+1. Prepeare your database as described [here](https://github.com/kverchi/diary-db-backup/tree/master)
 2. You can *build Docker image* from a source code or *download image* from a [Docker Hub](https://hub.docker.com)

    To *build Docker image*: